observing/red/README.md

 open coverage.html
 ```

-To generate the test coverage report.
+And the test coverage report is generated for you.

 <a name="license" />
 ### License (MIT)